bruin-data/ingestr/docs/supported-sources/slack.md

 The result of this command will be a table in the `slack.duckdb` database.

-## Available Tables
+## Tables

 Slack source allows ingesting the following sources into separate tables:

 - `channels`: Retrieves information about all the channels.
 - `users`: Retrieves information about all the users.
-- `messages:chan1,chan2`: Retrieves messages from specified channels, where chan1 and chan2 represent user-defined channels (e.g: general, memes).
+- `messages:chan1,chan2`: Retrieves messages from specified channels, where chan1 and chan2 represent user-defined channels, e.g: general, memes.
 Multiple channels can be listed.
 - `access_logs`: Retrieves all the access logs.

 Use these as `--source-table` parameter in the `ingestr ingest` command.